 How do you become a Stephen Minister?
 SGPC uses the Team Ministry's Spiritual Gifts Inventory (SGI) to help identify members' spiritual gifts and how and where to use them, such as with the Stephen Ministry program.
 See the page under Service regarding the SGI if you have not taken this self-assessment.
 Such ministers are Christian, caring people who are willing to learn, grow and serve.

 Stephen Ministers have big hearts.
-If you are feeling unloved or need a friend, contact Jon Myers (803.727.0322), referral coordinator for men, or Carol Perrin at 803.917.6690, the referral coordinator for women.
+If you are feeling unloved or need a friend, contact Carol Perrin (803.917.6690).
 Please know that your identity and requests are kept confidential.

 United Heroes Ministry